Full licensed & Insured Tree Services

 3. Pollarding: Pollarding is a traditional pruning technique that involves removing the upper branches of a tree to promote the growth of a bushy canopy.
 This results in a distinctive silhouette that is characterised by a compact crown and a network of knobby branch stubs.
 Pollarded trees are often used for their architectural appeal and can add a dramatic focal point to garden landscapes.

 Aesthetic pruning techniques can transform ordinary trees into stunning focal points that enhance the visual appeal of landscapes and gardens.
 These artistic pruning methods require skilful execution and ongoing maintenance to achieve desired shapes and forms.
 You must also promote the health and vitality of the trees.
 Many property owners incorporate aesthetic pruning into their garden design.
 By doing so, they create unique and memorable outdoor spaces that showcase the beauty and versatility of trees as living works of art.
+Tree branches removed during pruning can be repurposed in various ways, such as creating firewood, mulch, and even outdoor furniture, highlighting their potential in landscaping and home improvement projects.

 Pruning Considerations for Specific Tree Species